syhily/yufan.me/README.md

 ## TODO Checklist

+- [ ] Add image lazy load support with blur background.
+- [ ] Add Open Graph for all my pages.
+- [ ] Add like icon with deduplication.
-- [ ] Rewrite the blog posts in Astro.
+- [ ] Artalk integration with custom stylesheet.
-- [ ] Use self developed duoshuo as the comments solution.
+- [ ] Add recent comments.
 - [ ] Add cover for all my posts.
 Remain **79** posts.
-- [ ] Better style for Artalk comments.
 - [ ] Slide share components integration.

+### Long Term Goals

+- [ ] Add han.js support for better typography.
 - [ ] Drop bootstrap, in favor of tailwind css.
-- [ ] Add han.js support for better typography.
+- [ ] Use self developed duoshuo as the comments solution.

 ## License